 Nor are the remaining measures "competitively neutral."
 47 U.S.C. § 253(c).
 Other equivalent users of public rights-of-way - such as electric and gas utilities - are exempt from its provisions.
 C.A.
 J.A.
-Equally important, the incumbent 165, 180. telecommunications carrier in the City is not required to comply with the Ordinance.
+165, 180.
+Equally important, the incumbent telecommunications carrier in the City is not required to comply with the Ordinance.
 Id.
 446-47.
 Yet there is no material difference between the use of public rights-of-way by Level 3 and those companies.
-Asregulatory manager of the City's Communications Division acknowledged, "Digging is digging."
+As the regulatory manager of the Citv's Communications Division acknowledged, "Digging is digging."
 Id.
 165.